If you can’t find the answer to your question, please contact us and we will get back to you as soon as possible.

 Open University is not available to:

-- Students who are currently admitted to a degree or credential program at Cal State Fullerton
+- Students who are currently admitted to a degree or credential program at CSUF

-Note: Students, regardless of citizenship, who have not attended (for at least three years) a school at the secondary level or beyond in which English was the principal language of instruction, are required to provide documentation of a 500 PBT or 61 iBT TOEFL score or 5.5 IELTS score
+Note: Students, regardless of citizenship, who have not attended (for at least three years) a school at the secondary level or beyond in which English was the principal language of instruction, are required to provide documentation of approritae TOEFL or related scores.

 You can use the contact form on our Contact page, or stop by in person.
 Student Services location and hours of operation are also available on our Contact page.